 Use the following tools to find relevant resources:

-Expand perspectives when you research for resources is another strategy for finding sources and understanding voices you might be missing from your literature review.
-Watch this short video called Expanding Perspectives in Your Search for more information.
+Expand your perspective to find sources and understand voices that might be missing from your literature review.
+Watch this short video called Expanding Perspectives in Your Search (created by the WI+RE team at UCLA Libraries), for more information.

 Writing a literature review means doing a lot of reading!
 Use these strategies to help you improve your reading efficiency, minimize distraction, and avoid burnout.